jjabakker/GlycoPaint-History/doc/Paint_Pipeline_Documentation.md

 ## Compile Project

 Typically, data to be analysed comes from more than one experiment.
-With the Compile project option (Figure 11), the data from the experiments in the project are compiled and an 'All Recordings', 'All Squares' and 'All Tracks' file is generated (Figure 12).
+With the Compile project option, the data from the experiments in the project are compiled and an 'All Recordings', 'All Squares' and 'All Tracks' file on project level is generated.

 <figure style="text-align: center;">
   <img src="Images/compile_project_dialog.png"  width="700">